 - Include 2 servings of fruit every day

-- Eat whole grains like wheat breads, cereal, oatmeal and pasta in your everyday diet
+- Eat whole grains like wheat breads, cereal, oatmeal, quinoa and pasta in your everyday diet

 - Drink enough water to quench your thirst since many breastfeeding moms frequently feel thirsty.

-- If you are a vegetarian, make sure you take zinc-rich foods like dried fruit, dried beans, dairy, seeds, and nuts.
+- If you are a vegetarian, make sure you take zinc-rich foods like dried fruits (dates, apricots, prunes, and figs), dried beans, dairy, seeds, and nuts ( almonds and walnuts).
 Iron is a vital nutrient, and you should consider including iron in your diet.
 Eat leafy vegetables for iron.
 You may need to take vitamin B12 supplements to provide sufficient levels of B12 to your baby.

 How Much To Eat?

 How To Get Back To Your Usual Weight?

 Breastfeeding burns a lot of energy, but still, it takes many months to get back to your normal weight.
 But some diet tips can help you lose weight.
 We list some here (2) :

 - Steam, grill, bake, or casserole lean meat, poultry, and fish